-Figure 3.10b Lateral Missile Dynamic Model with 16 Uncertainty I/O used for Robust Performance Analysis.
-It includes also the Aileron and Rudder Actuators.
+Figure 3.10-b Lateral Missile Dynamic Model with 16 Uncertainties used for Robust Performance Analysis.
+It includes also the Aileron and Rudder Actuator Dynamics.

-Figure 3.10b shows the missile lateral dynamics which is the green block in 3.10a.
-Second order actuators for the aileron and rudder (yellow block) are also included in this subsystem.
-Robust Performance is analyzed by calculating the (μ) frequency response across the inputs and outputs that correspond to the diagonal Δ block.
-The μ -analysis results are shown: (a) for robustness alone across the 16 uncertainty I/Os, in Fig. 3.11a, and (b) for robust performance across all 17 inputs and outputs including the sensitivity I/O, shown in Fig. 3.11b.

-The plots clearly demonstrate that the LQR design also satisfies robust performance requirements with approximately the same margins as the classical design.
-Overall, however, if you consider also the transient responses, the LQR design has the advantage that it uses less aileron and rudder deflections.
+The missile lateral dynamics is in the green block which is shown in detail in Fig. (3.10-b).
+The aileron and rudder actuators (yellow block) are also included in this subsystem.
+Robust Performance is evaluated by calculating the (μ) frequency response across the inputs and outputs that correspond to the diagonal Δ block.
+The μ -analysis results are shown: (a) for robustness alone in Fig. (3.11-a) (across only the 16 uncertainties), and (b) for combined robust performance in Fig. (3.11-b) (across all 17 inputs and outputs including the sensitivity i/o).
+The plots clearly show that the LQR design also satisfies robust performance requirements with approximately the same margins as the classical design.
+Overall, however, if you also consider the transient responses, the LQR design has the advantage that it uses less aileron and rudder deflections.
 The Matlab scrip file "SSV_frq.m" computes and plots the SSV frequency responses.

-Figure 3.11 The LQR Lateral Control System Design also satisfies Robust Performance Requirements
+Figure 3.11 The LQR Lateral control system design also satisfies Robust Performance requirements